saja123321/city-explorer-api/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 ## [this link ](https://stackoverflow.com/questions/53846709/how-do-i-use-axios-within-expressjs) helps me to mearge the express with axios (i took hours to solve it )
+## [this link ](https://www.stanleyulili.com/node/node-modules-import-and-use-functions-from-another-file/) helps me to Import and use Functions from file to Another File

 Name of feature:. _Weather (placeholder)_